adellasiega/KramersMoyal.jl/README.md

 For the ensemble case, coefficients are weighted by sample counts to properly handle varying data density across bins and trajectories.

-## Performance Tips

-- **Bin selection**: Choose `n_bins` based on data size and desired resolution.
-Too many bins lead to sparse statistics.
-- **Lag choice**: `lag=1` uses adjacent points.
-Larger lags can reduce noise but may violate Markov assumptions.
-- **Memory efficiency**: For large datasets, consider processing in chunks or using smaller bin counts.
-- **Ensemble weighting**: The package uses sample-count weighting rather than simple averaging for more robust ensemble estimates.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

-## License

-[Specify your license here, e.g., MIT]

-## References

-- Kramers, H. A. (1940).
-Brownian motion in a field of force and the diffusion model of chemical reactions.
-- Moyal, J. E. (1949).
-Stochastic processes and statistical physics.
-- Friedrich, R., et al. (2011).
-Extracting model equations from experimental data.
-Physics Letters A, 271(3), 217-222.